microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/openshiftchangerequest-approve.md

 ## Examples

-The following examples shows how to call this API.
+The following example shows how to call this API.

 ### Request